Bristol-SiD-Development/DD4HEP/README.md

 ## Reconstructing events

-You will need to have a .xml steering file for use with the Marlin reconstruction software.
+Event reconstruction is done with the Marlin package.
+This to controlled via a .xml steering file You will need to have a .xml steering file for use with the Marlin reconstruction software.
 You can modify reco/mySiDReconstruction_o2_v03_calib1_500_2pT_theta85_starter.xml, by changing the following parameters:
  - LCIOInputFiles: path to the input file (the simulation output file)
  - DD4hepXMLFile: path to the master geometry file - this MUST be the same one that was used for the simulation